myou-engine/myou-log/README.md

 # MyouLog

-Do you forget to start/stop logger when you are focused (or distracted)?
+Do you forget to start or stop your work logger when you get focused or distracted?
+Do you have a difficult time remembering how much time did you spend since then?
+Do you forget to set a timer to start or limit your breaks?

 If you ansered yes, MyouLog, _the work logger for the absent-minded_, is for you.

 ## Questions window
-__MyouLog will ask you__ every 5 minutes (configurable) if you are working and if you do,
+__MyouLog will ask you__ every 5 minutes (configurable) if you are working and what are you working on.
+But don't worry, the questions are __designed to avoid distractactions__ and answering will take less than a second.
-what are you working on.
-But don't worry, the questions are __designed to avoid distractactions__ and answer them will take a less than a second.
+In most cases you just have to click or press a key shortcut, once, with more than enough leeway to answer.

 ![myou-log question window](http://pixelements.net/myou/myou-log/screenshots/myou_log_05.png)
 ![myou-log question window](http://pixelements.net/myou/myou-log/screenshots/myou_log_02.png)